The Bon Marché: Origins and establishment

 The Bon Marché was founded in 1890 by Edward and Josephine Nordhoff, who had moved to Seattle from Chicago.
 Edward Nordhoff was a German immigrant who had worked for the Louvre Department Store in Paris, which competed with the Maison of Aristide Boucicaut "Au Bon Marché" (now part of the LVMH group).
 Nordhoff moved to Chicago in 1881 and managed a department store in Chicago where he met his wife Josephine, who was a clerk 13 years his junior.

 The Nordhoffs leased a small storefront in modern-day Belltown at 1st Avenue and Cedar Street that cost $25 per month.
 They invested their entire savings account into merchandise for the store and worked to attract customers away from the city's main retail district.
-Josephine Nordhoff stocked shelves, kept the books, and cleaned the store; she later learned the Chinook language to wait on Native American customers.
+Josephine Nordhoff stocked shelves, kept the books, and cleaned the store; she later learned Chinook Jargon to wait on Native American customers.
 To keep customers during the economic panic of the early 1890s, the Nordhoffs stocked sacks of pennies to provide small discounts.
 The growing success of the store allowed the Nordhoffs to relocate closer to the business district in 1896, leasing an L-shaped building at 2nd Avenue and Pike Street.

 In 1899, at age 40, Edward died of an illness his doctor called phthisis, probably tuberculosis (Phthisis pulmonalis).
 Josephine remarried two years later.
 Her new husband, Frank McDermott, joined her and Rudolph Nordhoff, Edward's brother, in operating The Bon Marché.
 The store entered a period of rapid growth under the management of this trio.
 Sales increased from $338,000 in 1900 to $8 million in 1923.
 The store was enlarged twice at its Second and Pike location, in 1902 and 1911.